 5 people in Willacy County test positive for COVID-19

-Willacy County on Monday reported that five people had tested positive for COVID-19.
+Willacy County on Monday reported that five people tested positive for COVID-19.

-A female between the ages of 10 and 19 years old, two women and two men tested positive for the virus, according to a news release from Willacy County.
+One woman in her 30s, one woman in her 40s, two women in their 50s and a man in his 60s tested positive for the virus, according to a news release from Willacy County.

 More News